Structural physical approximations and entanglement witnesses: Constructing All Entanglement Witnesses from Separable Density Matrices

+where $\sigma$ is the nearest separable state to $\pi$ \cite{Pittenger02,Pittenger03}.
+However, such a state $\sigma$ is difficult to compute.

+By Eq. (\ref{ew-form0}) and the trace inequality, we have showed an EW for a given state could be constructed from a commuting state \cite{Wang11}.
 According to the property of EWs and the relation between an arbitrary density matrix and a separable density matrix, we find that the general form of EWs in Eq. (\ref{ew-form0}) can be written as the form related to separable density matrices.

 \textbf{Theorem 1.} An arbitrary bipartite density matrix $\pi$ is entangled if and only if there exists a separable state $\sigma$ and a non-negative number $c_\sigma$ such that the operator

 satisfies $\text{tr}(W\pi)<0$ and $\text{tr}(W\sigma')\geqslant 0$ for all separable states $\sigma'$.